csirtfoundry/BulkWhois/deb_dist/bulkwhois-0.2.1/README.txt

 BulkWhois
 ===========

-BulkWhois provides a simple Python API to several bulk whois servers.
+BulkWhois provides a simple interface to several bulk whois servers.
 This allows you to look up the ASNs, AS names, country codes, and other assorted information very efficiently for a large number of IP addresses.